 As I eluded to in my 1st post, I'm struggling right now to consciously focus on controlling changes in my bow hold, for better Dynamics (variation of loudness & timbre).
-When I don't, it's very noticeable - I can sound terrible no matter how much bow weight/"pressure", or speed I use. (lol)
+Otherwise, it's very noticeable that I can sound terrible no matter how much bow weight/"pressure", or speed I use. (lol)

 Like to remind myself that William Fitzpatrick mentioned something like there's a hundred different bow stokes and also, that many ways of holding the bow.

 Noticing I'm slowly gaining more subconscious control over some of the other bowing techniques related to Dynamics - except I've barely begun exploring the bow positions closer to the fingerboard.
 Think it's because, for me on my 5-string, it's a mighty fine line between bowing on a string close to the fingerboard and playing double stops! (lol)

 I do believe in keeping things simple - at least broken down in simple parts/components.

 I don't want to just sit in the dark, oblivious to all that is possible for me to achieve.

 It may seem like I dig too much into some of these subjects